jordipons/sklearn-audio-transfer-learning/FAQ.md

-**Can I run it in collab?**
+**Can I run it in Colab?**

 Yes, see a rudimentary example [here](https://colab.research.google.com/drive/194wo-G5fCZmqIFt0BDXZcpDpdlbU9Yns).
-If you are a colab ninja and want your example to appear here, please ping us!
+If you are a Colab ninja and want your example to appear here, please ping us!

 **I get an error related to `tkinter` when installing the requirements.
 What shall I do?**